software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > Exercise 5
 >
+> Transparency enables _inspection_.
+It means that the Scrum artifacts and the progress toward agreed goals must be inspected frequently to detect potential problems.
+>
+> How is inspection performed in different Scrum events?

+{: .important-title }

+> Exercise 6
+>
+> Inspection enables _adaptation_.
+It means the ability to adapt based on the results of the inspection to continuously improve the process and the product.
+>
+> How is adaptation performed in different Scrum events?

+{: .important-title }

+> Exercise 7
+>
 > "Responding to change over following a plan" is one of the core principles of agile.
 >
 > How does Scrum carry out this principle in practice?